AY2122S1-CS2103T-F11-3/tp/docs/UserGuide.md

 This command has two formats:
 * Format 1: `pay INDEX` - marks the employee at `INDEX` as paid.
-* Format 2: `pay all` - marks all employees in the current list as paid
+* Format 2: `pay all` - marks all employees in the current list as paid.

 **Format 1:** `pay INDEX` - for marking a specific employee as paid
 * This command marks the employee at `INDEX` as paid by removing the red `NOT PAID` label under the employee's data.